One minute you’re all set to race off in one direction then, something new shows up. Don’t get me wrong though. It’s is not a bad thing!

-It’s how I sometimes feel when I’m out in the wild landscape.
+It’s how I sometimes feel when out in the wild landscape.
 Here, in Tasmania we have some wonderful bushwalks that take us out among the mountains, rivers, a multitude of various types of landscapes.
 It’s where I love to be!
-Even better if I can stop to sketch (an artists’ equivalent of smelling the roses!).
+Even better if there’s time to sketch (an artists’ equivalent of smelling the roses!).
 You may have seen the photos in the last Studio News.

 These works are the beginnings of a new series – “Out There.”
 It’s a broad theme which leaves my options wide open.
 What will develop as I find my way around the ideas?
-Where will I be led?
+Where will it lead?
 Perhaps, in future series things will narrow down a bit and be more specific.

 These photos show the first layer for two of the paintings.

 Where to next?
 Sky shapes were used to define the mountain range.
-Later, I added more white to the sky.
+Later, more white was added to the sky.

-I felt the urge to draw into them rather than add too much more paint.
-So, out came the Neocolour II crayons that I’ve had for ages awaiting this precise moment!
+There was an urge to draw into them rather than add too much more paint.
+So, out came the Neocolour II crayons that have been sitting about for ages awaiting this precise moment!
 (They haven’t inspired me much before, so we’ll see how this goes.)

 There are five of these long ones (70×30cm) in the group.
 They’re great to just wander up to, make a few marks and wander off again.
 That’s one of the benefits of drawing materials … ease of use!

 You know how there’s a plethora of art courses online?
-Well…. just to add to my workload I found two that I decided to squeeze in amongst delivering, picking up paintings, helping to organise and set up a large exhibition and everything else.
+Well…. just to add to my workload, I found two that I decided to squeeze in.

-One, “Time to Shine” by Alice Sheridan seemed very timely and I could do with improving my social media posts etc. Still working on this one.
-There’s some excellent content and challenges to keep me busy!
+One, “Time to Shine” by Alice Sheridan seemed very timely and I could do with improving my social media posts etc. There’s some excellent content and challenges to keep you busy!

-The other is, Judy Wood’s, free stARTs workshop where I have been exploring a different way of working.
+The other was a Judy Wood’s workshop where I have been exploring a different way of working.
 It involved collage, layering black, then some white paint and working towards an image on top of that.
 I felt like I’d gone a bit feral when I covered the whole thing in black!
 I’m not sure I like a lot of black.

-The one above was the first to feel like it was somewhere close to finished.
+The one above was the first to feel sort of ok.
 After thinking on it for a while, I made some minor adjustments in the bottom left corner.
-I think I’m pretty happy with it now.
+Still thinking though.

-Number two here is feeling tentatively, almost, done after I demolished a large black area in the bottom third.
+Number two here felt tentatively, almost, done after I demolished a large black area in the bottom third.
 That line on the left is trying to say something though?

 I love how a picture can come to a point where it feels like it’s time to stop.
 It isn’t finished yet, you know that, but at some point, serendipity will play a part and the required touches will come to mind!
 Just like magic!

 Now for this little fellow.
-Normally, I’m not keen on “seeing” things in my abstract work, unless I intended it of course, but for some reason I’ve grown quite attached to this guy holding what could be a fishing rod.
-Perhaps it’s treasure he’s hooked?
-Anyway, I think this one is a bit whimsical and it has been declared “done”.
-All that’s needed now is a title?
+Normally, I’m not keen on “seeing” things in my abstract work, unless I intend it of course, but for some reason I grew quite attached to this guy holding what could be a fishing rod.
+Perhaps it’s treasure he hooked?
+Anyway, I thought this one is a bit whimsical and could almost be declared “done”.

 Ok, so things were organised for the first exhibition on the list and it’s been fun trying out a couple of different things.
 There’s a busy time coming up exhibition-wise!
 These three paintings were entered in our local Art Society exhibition.